Sparshsing/ai_timelapse/README.md

 ## Setup

+### On Google colab
+1. Open `time_lapse_Google_Colab.ipynb` notebook directly in colab.
+2. Select runtime as T4 GPU from Settings.
+3. Run the notebook:
+Change the input and output paths and other settings
+4. Notebook will automatically download the github repository, install requirements and download models.

+### On Local
 1. Create a conda environment with TensorFlow and GPU support.
 If you are on Windows, use WSL.

 2. Install the required dependencies: